tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 ----------------------

 This has been succesfully tested on a single DE2-115, with one hub and two miners.
-I do not have enough hardware for a proper cluster at the moment.

-This should work on Xilinx systems too, by changing the PLL code to a DCM, for example from my Verilog Xilinx miner.
+This works on Xilinx systems too, by changing the PLL code to a DCM, see ../Xilinx_cluster for an implementation.

 Feel free to mix vendors in a cluster, as long as signal levels match.

 To build the code, download and unzip